Are You an Overthinker? You’ve Been Poisoned

 One reason that rates of depression have skyrocketed?
 Overthinking is more common.

 Recalling my own descent into depression when I was 13 if I had been taught the skills required to identify and then properly deal with overthinking, I wouldn’t have slid as far as I did.

 Let’s tally the score – overthinking is the opposite of effective problem solving, it burns bridges, it triggers abandonment, saps motivation, ruins friendships, and causes depression.

 Take overthinking seriously.

-Finally, if you’d like to build a habit to help you stop overthinking, then this journal can help you make that happen.
+Finally, if you’d like to build habits to help you stop overthinking, then I suggest focusing on mindfulness and other “head-clearing” activities.
+This book can help you do all this and more.